An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Conclusion

 \section{Conclusion}

-In this work, we proposed an improved targets detection using several emergent techniques for the periodogram estimation proceeding.
+In this work, we proposed an improved target detection method using several emergent techniques for the periodogram estimation proceeding.
 The periodogram algorithm outputs estimation in the limit of the radar resolution which depends on the signal parameterization.
-Through our simulations, we established that when dealing with low~\gls{SNR}s, the estimation using \gls{LS}-\gls{CE} performs poorly since the targets peaks are confused with noise.
-By using \gls{DFT}-\gls{CE}, we improved the channel estimate and we reduced the targets estimation error.
-Moreover, we concluded that \gls{ZCP}, in addition to its important applications in \gls{OFDM} transmission for \gls{PAPR} reduction, can also be applied in estimating targets parameters in high~\gls{SNR} conditions.
-Taking into account that the received signal is often sparse, the \mbox{\gls{FPS}-\gls{SFT}} effectively reduces the estimation complexity.
-In our future works, we aim to apply a noise reduction method to the Zadoff-Chu precoded signal in order to provide better channel estimates for low~\glspl{SNR}.
-An extended version of those algorithms could be applied to unmanned aerial vehicles where targets are moving in three dimensions.
-The overall estimation can be improved using machine learning.
+Through our simulations, we established that when dealing with low~\gls{SNR}s, the estimation using \gls{LS}-\gls{CE} performs poorly since the targets' peaks are confused with noise.
+By using \gls{DFT}-\gls{CE}, we improved the channel estimation and reduced the target estimation error by filtering some false positive targets.
+Moreover, we concluded that \gls{ZCP}, in addition to its important applications in \gls{OFDM} transmission for \gls{PAPR} reduction and \gls{ICI} alleviation, can also improve target estimation performance in low~\gls{SNR} region.
+Considering that received signals are often sparse, \mbox{\gls{FPS}-\gls{SFT}} effectively reduces the estimation complexity but has poor accuracy in low \gls{SNR} region.
+In our future works, we aim to apply a noise reduction method to Zadoff-Chu precoded signals in order to provide more accurate channel estimates at low~\gls{SNR}.
+An extended version of those algorithms could be applied to networks of unmanned aerial vehicles where targets are moving in three dimensions.
+Furthermore, the overall estimation performance can also be improved using machine learning, which could be a worthwhile research direction in the future.